welton1986/welton1986/README.md

 ### 😀 About me

 I'm a Computer Engineering student, I love technology and I love learning new things.
-- I live in sao paulo Brazil.
+- I live in São Paulo, Brazil.

 ### Connect with me: